America’s largest real estate brokerages are fighting over private listings

 On Thursday, Reffkin announced a new plan to share Compass’ private listings with other brokerages while still following NAR’s rules: Agents from all brokerages can now come into any Compass office and view the brokerage’s private listings on a one-on-one basis in a physical book, Reffkin said.

-Bigelow, the seller in San Francisco, said she didn’t feel pushed by her Compass Realtor into the decision to privately list her home.
-Her Realtor told her it would be a good way to test out listing her home above $2 million, since there were very few comparable homes in the area that had sold at that price.
+Bigelow, the seller in San Francisco, said she didn’t feel pushed by her Compass real estate agent into the decision to privately list her home.
+Her agent told her it would be a good way to test out listing her home above $2 million, since there were very few comparable homes in the area that had sold at that price.
 She agreed with the strategy.
 Plus, her agent told her that Compass private listings are blasted out to all Compass agents, which could improve her home’s visibility.

 But, in hindsight, she now believes accepting an offer before her home’s listing was available to the public was a mistake.

-After her condo’s initial “private” buyer fell through, Bigelow worked with the same Compass Realtor to list her home on the MLS and Zillow.
+After her condo’s initial “private” buyer fell through, Bigelow worked with the same Compass real estate agent to list her home on the MLS and Zillow.
 Six days and around 60 showings later, Bigelow had multiple offers and ultimately netted $100,000 more than she would have received had the initial private offer gone through.

 “I think that the off-market exclusive ultimately is bad for people and good for Compass,” Bigelow said.